robot-learning-freiburg/CURB-OSG/README.md

 We will release the code upon the acceptance of our paper.

+### 🚗🚙🛻 ROS Player to Simulate Multiple Radar RobotCar Agents

+We separately release our developed tool for multi-agent urban mapping based on the Oxford Radar RobotCar Dataset.
+Please find the code at this link: https://github.com/TimSteinke/multi_robotcar

 ## 👩‍⚖️  License

 For academic usage, the code is released under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.